node-m2m/m2m/Readme.md

   *  Watch channel data using a device alias
   */

-  // Create an alias rd of the remote device you want to access let rd = client.accessDevice(deviceId);
+  // Create an alias object for the remote device you want to access let device = client.accessDevice(deviceId);

-  // watch using a default poll interval of 5 secs rd.watch('my-channel', function(err, data){
+  // watch using a default poll interval of 5 secs device.watch('my-channel', function(err, data){
     if(err) return console.error('my-channel error:', err.message);

     // data is the value of 'my-channel' data source